bigfleet/jimvanfleet.com/content/posts/2006-01-11-did-you-know.md

 ---
 layout: post
 title: Did You Know?
-tags: []
+tags:
+- Politics
 status: publish
 type: post
 published: true
-meta: {}
+Date: 2006-01-11
 ---
-<p>Normally this would be a linkroll post.
+Normally this would be a linkroll post.
 (Are you reading the linkroll?
 Megan is!)
-In this case, however, I&#8217;m going to make an exception.</p>
+In this case, however, I'm going to make an exception.

-	<p>Did you know that the United States <a href="http://delong.typepad.com/sdj/2006/01/chinas_reserve_.html">requires 2 billion dollars a day in foreign investment</a>  to continue its current rate of capital consumption.
-And that, for some reason, it&#8217;s creditors are willing to put up with a relatively low interest rate <strong>and</strong> devaluation of the dollar on top?</p>
+Did you know that the United States [requires 2 billion dollars a day in foreign investment](https://delong.typepad.com/sdj/2006/01/chinas_reserve_.html)  to continue its current rate of capital consumption.
+And that, for some reason, it's creditors are willing to put up with a relatively low interest rate *and* devaluation of the dollar on top?

-	<p>I don&#8217;t read all the economics blogs, but I can tell you, not even they know what this means.</p>
+I don't read all the economics blogs, but I can tell you, not even they know what this means.

-	<p>What I will say is that if you are typically inspired by the behavior of the US, go get that stove on credit!</p>
+What I will say is that if you are typically inspired by the behavior of the US, go get that stove on credit!